Typing Math in Microsoft Word

 Changing other equation options

 The default font for equations is Cambria Math and no option seems to exist to change the font of the math content within an equation.
 However, if you type any equation content in Text Mode, you can adjust that specific text-based equation content from the Font group of Microsoft Word's Home menu.
 For example, in the equation $CD=7~\text{cm}$, the font style can be changed for the centimeters label only, as shown below.
-(If you find a way to adjust the font of math content not typed in Text mode, please send a note via the feedback section.)
+(If you discover a way to adjust the font of math content not typed in Text mode, please send a note via the feedback section.)

-12. Setting a Word document to open in read-only mode
+13. Setting a Word document to open in read-only mode

 If you will be sharing your Word document with someone else and your intention is for them to only read it (not edit it) or if you want to read your own document without accidentally making changes as you scroll through, you can set the document to open in read-only mode as follows: Go the File menu and choose Info.
 Select the dropdown entitled Protect Document.
 Then select the option Always Open Read-Only as shown in the screenshot below.
 This selection ensures that the document opens in read-only mode, but be aware that people can still opt-in to edit the document and/or could edit the file after saving it with a different filename.
 You can investigate additional protection options that are available below the read-only option, but they will not be discussed further here.

-If you want to edit your document after it has been set to open in read-only mode, you don't need to undo your protection settings; you can instead choose Editing mode using the mode selection button near the upper right of Word's ribbon.
+If you want to edit your document after it has been set to open in read-only mode, you don't need to undo your protection settings; you can instead choose Editing mode using the drop-down menu near the upper right of Word's ribbon.
 This dropdown is found between the Comments and the Share buttons and is shown in the screenshot below.
 You can use this dropdown to switch between Editing, Reviewing, and Viewing modes while the document is open.
 After closing and reopening the document, it will still open in read-only mode.

 If you no longer want the document to open in read-only mode, you can once again click File, then Info, then Protect Document, and deselect the option to Always Open Read-Only.

-13. Math accessibility tips
+14. Math accessibility tips

 Continuous versus line-by-line navigation with math content